scan-io-git/scan-io/plugins/bitbucket/README.md

 To fix this issue just change the authentification type to ssh-key or ssh-agent.
 We recommend not mixing approaches for a fetch command.

-## Environment for a BitBucket v1 API plugin
+## Environment for a BitBucket v1 API Plugin
 * SCANIO_BITBUCKET_SSH_KEY_PASSOWRD - your password for ssh.
 The default is an empty value!
 * SCANIO_BITBUCKET_USERNAME - your username in BitBucket.
 * SCANIO_BITBUCKET_TOKEN - your Bitbucket token.